collective-soundworks/soundworks-helpers/README.md

     *   `options.restartOnSocketClose` **[boolean][20]** Define if the client should
         restart on socket disconnection. (optional, default `true`)
     *   `options.exitParentProcess` **[boolean][20]** If true, exit the parent "launcher"
-        process on both error and socket close, may be usefull in production settings if the application is e.g. managed by a daemon at the system level. (optional, default `false`)
+        process on both error and socket close, may be useful in production settings if the application is e.g. managed by a daemon at the system level. (optional, default `false`)

 #### Examples